kailash-manasarovar/statement/docs/timeline/2025/january.md

 - He really pissed my mother off.
 - Is he taking advantage of Ritzy too?
 - It seems likely.
+- It's how drug addicts operate, isn't it; what they do.

 ## Meeting Paul at Madrid airport